arangodb/docs/3.7/graphs-satellite-graphs-details.md

 {% include arangoshexample.html id=examplevar script=script result=result %}

 3.)
-Creating an empty SatelliteGraph, then adding an edge definition: This will lead the collection `person` to be selected as the initial one, as it is the only appearing document (vertex) collection.
+Creating an empty SatelliteGraph, then adding an edge definition: This will lead to the collection `person` to be selected as the initial one, as it is the only appearing document (vertex) collection.
 If you supply more than at least one document collection, a collection will be randomly chosen to be the `initial` one.